 For a long time in the UK, it was believed that badgers were pests that often caused issues for farms.

-Much more recently, badgers in the UK were also believed to be a possible source of the spread of mad cow diseases (bovine tuberculosis).
+Much more recently, badgers in the UK were also believed to be a possible source of the spread of bovine tuberculosis.

 Fortunately, both of these beliefs are, for the most part, behind us, with badgers now enjoying a status of protection which makes it illegal to maim or kill badgers in the UK.